xwal/awesome-stars/topics.md

 ## bioinformatics

-- [K-Dense-AI/scientific-agent-skills](https://github.com/K-Dense-AI/scientific-agent-skills) - A set of ready to use Agent Skills for research, science, engineering, analysis, finance and writing.
+- [K-Dense-AI/scientific-agent-skills](https://github.com/K-Dense-AI/scientific-agent-skills) - Turn any AI agent into an AI Scientist.
+The #1 Agent Skills library for science, used by 160,000+ scientists worldwide.
+140 ready-to-use skills plus 100+ scientific databases covering biology, chemist

 ## bitcoin